Rismosch/ris_engine/assets/README.md

 ## 4 Compiled

 `./assets/in_use/` are all the assets that can actually be loaded into `ris_engine`.
 These assets are kept in a directory structure because of the ease of browsing.
-But this isn't ideal, as `ris_engine` must interact with the file system to access these assets.
-Because of that, assets can be compiled for optimal file system access.
+But this isn't ideal, as `ris_engine` must interact with the file system to access each and every file.
+Because of that, assets can be compiled for optimal performance.
 To compile the assets, run:

     cargo run -p cli asset compile